daithiw44/MAL/readme.markdown

 MAL provides an easy way to preform operations on a MongoDB instance.
 [mongodb / node-mongodb-native](https://github.com/mongodb/node-mongodb-native) -- `sits on mongodb / node-mongodb-native function calls`

-Where function calls take the format of ('collectionname', query parameters,..,...., callback);
+	As a rule function calls take the format of ('collectionname', query parameters,..,...., callback);
+	*exceptions being the two streams calls.

 To create and instance of MAL

 1. Create a dbSettings object
 --------------------------------
-example:
+	//example dbSettings Object.

 	var dbsettings = {
 		host: 'host ip or name',
 		port: port number,
 		db: 'database name',
 		options: {auto_reconnect: true},
 		username: '...',
 		password: '...'
 	};

-* username and password are required only if there is authentication, if there is no authentication required remove the properties from the object.
+	//username and password are required only if there is authentication,
+	//if there is no authentication required remove the properties from the object.

 	var dbsettings = {
 		host: 'host ip or name',
 		port: port number,
 		db: 'database name',
 		options: {auto_reconnect: true}
 	};

 2. var dbManager = new MAL(dbsettings, optionalCallback);
 ----------------------------------------------------------------